 Anthony, Peter and Marty reinforce the message about making personal plans and the importance of staying safe on the roads and on the water this summer.

-There are five steps you can take to get ready now.
+There are five steps you can take to get ready for any emergency.

-Make important decisions such as when to leave, what to take, and what to do with animals.
+Make important decisions such as when to leave, where you will go, what to take, and what to do with animals.
 Don't leave it until the last minute.
 Disasters can happen with little or no warning.

 How will you and your family get to a safe place?
 You could be separated from each other.
 How will you contact each other?